 - Pick a backpack that is well-ventilated.
 You don’t want your cat to get over-heated, uncomfortable, or claustrophobic while riding in an enclosed backpack.
 Look for a backpack that has mesh windows or ventilation holes of some sort that allow for adequate air-flow and viewing.
 Most backpacks even allow for the top to unzip so your cat can peek out.
 Whichever backpack you choose, just make sure it has adequate ventilation for your cat’s safety and enjoyment.

 - Check how many openings the backpack has and where they are located.
 Some backpacks have an opening/entrance just on the top, while others have an opening on the side.
 The backpack carrier we use has both top and side openings.
 Whichever one you choose, we recommend one that has at least an opening on the top.
 That way your cat can poke his head out if he wants to.
-Having additional side openings is nice too, but not completely necessary.
+Having additional side openings is nice too, and they can also be useful during the training stages.

 - Consider the structure of the backpack.
 Some pet backpacks are soft-sided and easily-collapsible, while others are more rigid and firm.
 Both types have their advantages and disadvantages.
 If your cat is on the heavier or larger side, a backpack with a more firm base is probably best because it will support your cat better and hold up better under your cat’s weight.
 Just make sure your cat is comfortable in whichever type you choose.